AnggaR96s/Reforestation/README.md

-## Did you hear about the kidnapping at school?
-It's ok, he woke up.
+## Why do bees hum?
+Because they don't know the words.